mahshidahmadian/mahshidahmadian/README.md

 I build Bayesian predictive models and scalable statistical solutions for complex real-world problems.
 Currently finishing my PhD while working as a **Virginia Sea Grant Research Fellow**, developing spatiotemporal models for marine ecology.

-🔍 **Open to Data Scientist, Statistician, and Research Scientist roles** — available 2025.

 ---

 ## 🔭 What I Do